-Tag Attribute Description itmax The number of SCF loop iterations to be performed by Fleur maxIterBroyd The number of iterations to be taken into account by Broyden-like mixing schemes.
+Tag Attribute Description cutoffs The main cutoff parameters for the calculation Kmax The cutoff for the basis functions $K{\max} = \mathbf{k} + \mathbf{G} {\max}$ Gmax The cutoff for the density GmaxXC The cutoff used for the potential when the XC functional is calculated numbands The number of eigenvalues to be calculated at each k point.
+A value of 0 is converted to a default value. scfLoop Parameters controlling the number of SCF loop - iterations and the mixing scheme itmax The number of SCF loop iterations to be performed by Fleur maxIterBroyd The number of iterations to be taken into account by v Broyden-like mixing schemes.
 The mixing history is periodically deleted with the periodicity specified by this parameter. imix The mixing scheme.
 This can be one of "straight", "Broyden1", "Broyden2", and "Anderson" alpha The mixing factor precondParam The preconditioning parameter for bulk metals.
-Typical value: 0.8.
-Choose higher mixing parameter, e.g. 0.25. spinf The spin mixing factor enhancement coreElectro ns Parameters for the treatment of the core electrons ctail Use core tail corrections. frcor The frozen core approximation can be activated here. kcrel If true fully relativistic core routines are used, otherwise only spin-polarized routines. $coretail_lmax$ Cutoff for the expansion of the core-tail into other MT spheres.
-Also relevant for initial charge generation. magnetism Parameters for controlling the degree of magnetism considered in the calculation jspins The number of spins to be considered: 1 for nonmagnetic calculations and 2 for calculations incorporating magnetism. l_noco Set this to true to consider not only collinear but also non-collinear magnetism See the section on the non-collinear magnetism setup for details. swsp If true generate spin-polarized from unpolarized density. lflip If true flip spin directions for each atom with set flipSpin flag.
-SOC Parameters needed for calculations with spin-orbit 41 coupling theta The spin quantization axis is given by the theta and phi nhi angles.
-The grin quantization aris is given by the thete and phi phi The spin quantization axis is given by the theta and phi angles.
-This switch is used to toggle the consideration of l_soc spin-orbit coupling in the respective calculation . spav Construct spin-orbit operator from spin-averaged spar potential. poutinai.
+Typical 1 value: 0.8.
+Choose higher mixing parameter, e.g. 0.25. spinf The spin mixing factor enhancement coreElectro - Parameters for the treatment of the core electrons ctail Use core tail corrections. frcor The frozen core approximation can be activated here. kcrel If true fully relativistic core routines are used, otherwise only spin-polarized routines. coretail lmax Cutoff for the expansion of the core-tail into other MT spheres.
+Also relevant for initial charge generation. magnetism Parameters for controlling the degree of magnetism 0 considered in the calculation jspins The number of spins to be considered: 1 for 5 1 nonmagnetic calculations and 2 for calculations incorporating magnetism. l_noco Set this to true to consider not only collinear but also non-collinear magnetism See the section on the non-collinear magnetism setup for details. swsp If true generate spin-polarized from unpolarized density lflip If true flip spin directions for each atom with set flipSpin I . flag. soc Parameters needed for calculations with spin-orbit 200 coupling

-Tag Attribute Description expertModes Parameters for the control of certain advanced Fleur calculation modes gw The different output modes for GW approximation calculations are set here. secvar Treat the nonspherical part of the Hamiltonian in second variation. geometryOptimization Parameters required for force calculations and the optimization of atom positions l f l_f is used to switch on the calculation of forces. forcealpha The mixing parameter for the forces when performing structural optimizations. forcemix The mixing procedure for the forces.
-Choose one of "BFGS" and "straight" epsdisp The convergence criterion for atom displacements. epsforce The convergence criterion for the forces. Ĩ For further options on relaxation ldaU Optional parameters for the density matrix mixing in LDA+U calculations.
-See the LDA+U setup for details. xcFunct ional see below
+Tag Attribute Description theta The spin quantization axis is given by the theta and phi angles. phi The spin quantization axis is given by the theta and phi angles. l_soc This switch is used to toggle the consideration of spin-orbit coupling in the respective calculation . spav Construct spin-orbit operator from spin-averaged potential. expertModes Parameters for the control of certain advanced Fleur calculation modes gw The different output modes for GW approximation 8'' calculations are set here. secvar Treat the nonspherical part of the Hamiltonian in second variation. geometryOptimization Parameters required for force calculations and the optimization of atom positions l f l_f is used to switch on the calculation of forces. forcealpha The mixing parameter for the forces when performing Internet structural optimizations. forcemix The mixing procedure for the forces.
+Choose one of "BFGS" and "straight" epsdisp The convergence criterion for atom displacements. epsforce The convergence criterion for the forces.
+1 For further options on relaxation ldaU Optional parameters for the density matrix mixing in LDA+U calculations.
+See the $LDA+U$ setup for details. xcFunctional see below